Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Introduction

 In our work, we first explore the interplay between these feedback protocols.
 To do so, we collect ratings for individual responses from annotators, both human and AI, and transform them into their ranking form by comparing the assigned ratings (e.g., if Response A is rated 5 and Response B is rated 4, this implies that Response A is ranked higher than Response B).
 Additionally, we gather pairwise ranking preferences for the same responses (e.g., comparing Response A vs. Response B) from annotators, independently of their ratings.
 Surprisingly, we uncover a \textit{feedback inconsistency problem} and find that a significant portion of all preference comparisons between ratings and rankings disagree with each other for humans $58\%$ and AI annotator (GPT-3.5-Turbo) $59.4\%$ (\S \ref{sec:consistency}).
 We observe that responses receiving inconsistent feedback are actually perceived as \textit{closer} to each other than those receiving consistent feedback.
 Qualitatively, we trace this problem back to the differences in how annotators assess various facets of response quality (\S \ref{subsubsec:fine_grained}).
 Our analysis provides insights for making decisions regarding feedback acquisition protocols for aligning LLMs.

 After receiving feedback, our objective is to investigate the impact of the protocols on training reward models for model alignment and subsequent model evaluation.
-To achieve this, we train reward models (\S \ref{subsec:reward_modeling} on the ratings and rankings data.
-We employ the Best-of-n policy where the trained reward models are then employed to select the best response from a set of $n$ candidate responses generated by the Alpaca-7B model.
-Subsequently, we assess the quality of the Best-of-n policies (both ratings and rankings) by evaluating their responses against DaVinci-003 \cite{ouyang2022training}.
-Additionally, we vary the choice of feedback acquisition for model evaluation, considering both ratings for model responses and pairwise rankings between Best-of-n responses and DaVinci-003.
-Figure \ref{fig:pipeline} provides an illustration of our pipeline.
+To achieve this, we train reward models on the ratings and rankings data (\S \ref{subsec:reward_modeling}).
+We employ the Best-of-n policy where the trained reward models are then employed to select the best response from a set of $n$ candidate responses generated by the base LLM.
+Subsequently, we assess the quality of the Best-of-n policies (both ratings and rankings) by evaluating their responses against a reference model \cite{ouyang2022training}.
 To our surprise, we observe an \textit{evaluation inconsistency}, a phenomenon where the choice of the feedback protocol (rankings) for model evaluation favors responses from the Best-of-n policy that utilizes the same feedback protocol (rankings), and vice versa.
-Additionally, we have found that feedback inconsistency occurs for both human evaluators and GPT-3.5-Turbo (ChatGPT) as response evaluators.
-Specifically, we have noted that the win-rate gap between the Best-of-n (rankings) policy and the base LLM is larger (by $11.2\%$) compared to the gap between the Best-of-n (ratings) policy and the base LLM ($5.3\%$) when using human rankings for evaluation (see \S \ref{subsec:best_of_n}).
+Additionally, we find that feedback inconsistency occurs for both human and AI as response evaluators.
+Specifically, we observe that the win-rate gap between the Best-of-n (rankings) policy and the base LLM is larger (by $11.2\%$) compared to the gap between the Best-of-n (ratings) policy and the base LLM ($5.3\%$) when using human rankings for evaluation (see \S \ref{subsec:best_of_n}).
 However, the win-rate gap between the Best-of-n (ratings) policy and the base LLM ($5\%$) is only slightly larger than the gap between the Best-of-n (rankings) policy and the base LLM ($4\%$) using human ratings for evaluation.
+Figure \ref{fig:pipeline} provides an illustration of our pipeline.

 Our contributions are as follows: